paljs/prisma-tools/README.md

 ## Add `prismaSelectObject` plugin to `nexus`

-As we work with `graphql` we send select fields from frontend to get this data from `prisma client ` we need to convert `info: GraphQLResolveInfo` to be available select Object to path in prisma client
+As we work with `graphql` we send select fields from frontend to get this data from `prisma client ` we need to convert `info: GraphQLResolveInfo` to be available select Object to pass in prisma client

 `schema.ts`